-Take the issue of an invasive species like the water hyacinth, on all continents except Antarctica.
-The spread of water hyacinth can have disastrous consequences to ecosystems and livelihoods, depleting fish stocks and native plants.
+Take the issue of an invasive species like the water hyacinth, an aquatic plant native to South America that is now present on all continents except Antarctica. consequences to ecosystems and livelihoods, depleting fish stocks and native plants.
 The management of invasive species like the water hyacinth illustrates the interdependence of the environment and the framework of laws and policies we have in place to protect it.
 The use of pesticides to control them, for instance, involves both the MEAs regulating the use of chemicals as well as those promoting biodiversity.
 Invasive species can also affect crops, where land-use and agriculture MEAs can be instrumental through interventions like crop rotation.
 Meanwhile the reality of a warming planet means that certain invasive species suited to warmer climates, such as water hyacinth, may spread to new areas, implicating the adaptation measures of climate-related MEAs, as well as those dealing with marine and freshwater.